geoserver/geoserver.github.io/bin/README.md

 The specific text genrated is based on checking the version number (for ``RC`` release candidate, ``M`` milestone, ``<4`` stable, or ``<7`` maintenance).

-The security consideration sections is optional, both including the post content and updating the header tags so the post is correctly indexed.
+The security consideration sections is optional, with the flag including the post content and updating the header tags so the post is correctly indexed.